ShameekConyers/sic-optimization/docs/index.md

 you have to ship  morning packages to $n$ number of customers every morning.
 Of course, as a profit maximizing firm it is imperative for you to find the shortest distance to cut down on gas expenditure, billed driver hours, and to increase client satisfaction.
-One could adjust modify the distance to account for speed limits, traffic, etc easily allowing extensibility.
+One could modify the distance function to account for speed limits, traffic, etc easily allowing extensibility.

 The first thought would be to just take $X$ and try every permutation of